 The centre-back was sent on loan to Everton last summer, which ensured his place in England’s Qatar 2022 squad – although he didn’t see a minute’s action during the group stages.

 Reina left Anfield loved by the crowd, particularly for his penalty heroics in the 2006 FA Cup Final.
 The Spaniard even showed his worth as a midfielder before moving onto Bayern Munich and subsequently Napoli, scooping a Bundesliga title and a Copa Italia as he went.

 He’s still going at the age of 40, having just signed up for a second stint at Villarreal, returning to the Yellow Submarine 17 years after departing them for Anfield.
 Let’s not mention his political leanings.

 Kelly was sold to Crystal Palace after making five appearances in the Reds’ title tilt, a treacherous move given what the Eagles did to them at the end of the season.

-The right-back has proved a utility player in the squad ever since, haunted by injury, and his future at Selhurst Park remains up in the air.
+The right-back has proved a utility player in the squad ever since, haunted by injury, and has just been released by Palace.
+The 32-year-old has only made three appearances in the last two seasons and his future is up in the air.